STEM Graduate Student & Post-Doc Professional Development

 Student Learning in Small Groups

 Student-centered instructional methods often involve student learning in small groups.
 We study the dynamics of student interactions in small groups and how these interactions impact student learning.
+We are especially interested in the way social network theories can be used to study these interactions.

 FUNDING